yusing/qalloc/README.md

 ## About The Project

 The project is a simple, fast, and memory-efficient pool allocator for c and c++.
+**It is still underdevelopment and not production ready.
+More testing is needed to ensure it works in general cases.**

 ### Features:
 * Header only